Best mountain bike lights 2023 – hit the trails after dark with the most useful MTB lights

 Small battery

-While most lights we test are slightly disappointing compared to their claimed numbers the Lumina consistently had our reviewers asking, "are you sure this is only 1,200 lumens?".
+While most lights we test are slightly disappointing compared to their claimed numbers the Lumina consistently had our reviewers asking, "are you sure this is only 1,200 lumen?".
 A lot of that is due to the fact that the single LED beam is tightly focused so projects its light a long way down the trail, literally throwing serious shade on allegedly similar power lights during testing.
 Unsurprisingly, that does mean more of a tunnel vision effect as the light drops off dramatically outside the main beam.
 That’s fine if you’re into speed on trails you know well and it makes a great helmet light if you buy the appropriate mount separately.
 However, if you’re wandering around on twisty tech stuff or wondering what just made that noise in the bushes over there the limited spread might freak you out.

 There are seven modes including flash for traffic to help eke out battery life.
 Wherever you are in the menu a double-click of the button gets you straight back to ‘Boost’ too, which is a lifesaver if things suddenly get sketchy.